 Do I have the option of changing my advisor?

 Yes.
 It is very important to have a good rapport with your advisor.
 If you feel there is another faculty member that is currently an advisor in your major you would like to work with you may fill out an Advisor Request form.

 How do I add or drop a course?

 Once you have received a finalized schedule of your classes from the Registrar's Office, you have access to add or drop courses from your schedule through the date listed in the Academic Calendar as the last day for add/drop.

 What do I do if I want to drop a class after the add/drop period ends?

 After the add/drop period is over, you still have several weeks to withdraw from a course.
 You should first discuss the issue with your professor and parents to weigh out the pros and cons of withdrawing from a course.
-Once you have decided if withdrawing from a course is in your best interest, you must meet with an advisor in the Office of Academic Services to further discuss the process, prior to the date listed in the Academic Calendar as the last day for course withdrawal.
+Once you have decided that withdrawing from a course is in your best interest, you must meet with an advisor in the Office of Academic Services and Advising to further discuss the process, prior to the date listed in the Academic Calendar as the last day for course withdrawal.

-You can withdraw from a class by the date listed in the Academic Calendar by stopping by the Office of Academic Services and picking up a withdrawal form.
+You can withdraw from a class by the date listed in the Academic Calendar by stopping by the Office of Academic Services and Advising to obtain a withdrawal form.
 You will have to get this form signed by your professor and then meet with an advisor in the OAS&A, who will discuss the pros and cons of withdrawing and a plan for making up the class (if needed).
 A withdrawal differs from dropping a class (only an option during the add/drop period at the very beginning of the semester) in that it will appear on your transcript with a "W".
 This is usually not an issue, unless there are a number of "W"s on your transcript, or you can't provide a reasonable rationale for withdrawing when asked by a future graduate school or employer.